-- 3.16.
-Keeping the school informed about any changes to their child/children's health. - 3.17.
-Parents/carers are expected to complete the appropriate medication administration form (appendix A i,ii) prior to bringing medication into school. - 3.18.
-Parents/carers are expected to discuss medications with their child/children prior to requesting that a staff member administers the medication.
+- Keeping the school informed about any changes to their child/children's health. - Parents/carers are expected to complete the appropriate medication administration form (appendix A i,ii) prior to bringing medication into school. - Parents/carers are expected to discuss medications with their child/children prior to requesting that a staff member administers the medication.

-4. Training of staff
+Training of staff

-- 4.1.
-Teachers and support staff will receive training on the Administering Medication Policy as part of their new starter induction. - 4.2.
-Teachers and support staff will receive regular and ongoing training as part of their development. - 4.3.
-The headteacher will ensure that a sufficient number of staff are suitably trained in administering medication. - 4.4.
-It is the responsibility of all relevant staff to be aware of a pupil's medical condition. - 4.5.
-The headteacher will ensure that supply teachers are appropriately briefed regarding pupils' medical conditions. - 4.6.
-A first aid certificate does not constitute appropriate training in supporting children with medical conditions. - 4.7.
-The governing board will provide staff members with opportunities and details of CPD. - 4.8.
+- Teachers and support staff will receive training on the Administering Medication Policy as part of their new starter induction. - Teachers and support staff will receive regular and ongoing training as part of their development.

+The headteacher will ensure that a sufficient number of staff are suitably trained in administering medication, where appropriate.

+- It is the responsibility of all relevant staff to be aware of a pupil's medical condition. - The headteacher will ensure that supply teachers are appropriately briefed regarding pupils' medical conditions. - A first aid certificate does not constitute appropriate training in supporting children with medical conditions. - The governing board will provide staff members with opportunities and details of CPD.

 Silsden Primary School will provide whole-school awareness training so that all staff are aware of the Administering Medication Policy and understand their role in implementing the policy.

-5. Receiving and storing medication
+Receiving and storing medication